-The U.S. Chamber of Commerce, the world's largest business federation representing the interests of more than three million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations, and dedicated to promoting, protecting, and defending America’s free enterprise system, applauds your effort towards reauthorizing the Elementary and Secondary Education Act (ESEA).
-While there are several remaining key issues of concern that the Chamber would like to see addressed as the legislative process moves forward, the “Every Child Achieves Act of 2015” reflects a truly bipartisan effort and encompasses many of the provisions the Chamber has long insisted be part of any effort to reauthorize ESEA.
+The U.S. Chamber of Commerce, the world’s largest business federation representing the interests of more than three million businesses of all sizes, sectors, and regions, as well as state and local chambers and industry associations, and dedicated to promoting, protecting, and defending America’s free enterprise system, appreciates the opportunity to offer our views on the Elementary and Secondary Education Act (ESEA) reauthorization discussion draft released on January 13, 2015.

 High Academic Standards and Assessments for All Students

 The Chamber is a strong advocate of the Common Core State Standards (CCSS), which have been adopted by most states.
 However, the Chamber strongly supports provisions in the discussion draft around all states setting challenging standards in mathematics, reading or language arts, and science and that these standards are applied to all students, while also outlining that state participation in CCSS must remain voluntary and that the federal government should not be allowed to dictate or coerce states into adopting specific standards or assessments.
 That said, the provisions in the discussion draft that would allow states to only provide an “assurance” that challenging academic standards have been adopted is not sufficiently strong, and the Chamber believes provisions should be included that would more clearly require each state to “demonstrate” it has done so.